 Dorothy M. Russ, M.D., Esq., is a community servant with a passion for educating and inspiring the public.
 She is a graduate of the University of South Florida, University of Florida Levin College of Law, and Meharry Medical College.
 She completed her Family Medicine Residency at Mayo Clinic Florida.
 She recently completed her Executive Master of Public Health degree in Health Policy and Management at Columbia University.
 With a commitment to vulnerable and underserved communities, she started her career as the Associate Director of Primary Care Services at the Sulzbacher Center, a federally qualified health center for the homeless.
 She currently serves as the Medical Director at Jacksonville, the location of the AIDS Healthcare Foundation.
 She is an enthusiastic member of several civic organizations including: Delta Sigma Theta Sorority, Inc., League of Women Voters, National Urban League Young Professionals, and Junior League.
 She currently serves on the board of the Jacksonville Urban League and Girls, Inc. of Jacksonville.

-She is the proud wife of Rev. Alton McGriff and loving mother of A.Z.
+She is the proud wife of Rev. Alton McGriff and the loving mother of A.Z.

 Francis Samonte, M.D., Ph.D., is an academic pediatric and adult neurologist/neuroscientist focusing on the intersection of cognitive-behavioral sciences and health policy & program initiatives.
 He received his undergraduate degree at Boston College.
 Following medical school, he received advanced training in basic neurosciences (human brain development) as a member of the Harvard Catalyst group, Clinical and Translational Science Center, and Johns Hopkins University (Zanvyl Krieger Advance Program).
 His clinical training in neurology from Harvard institutions (Children’s Hospital Boston, Beth Israel-Deaconess Hosp., Brigham & Women’s Hospital) led to his interest in advancing maternal-child health programs in Boston as a LEND fellow under the US Department of Health and Human Services.

 Francis continued his research pursuits in neurodevelopmental and related disabilities, even while expanding his health policy initiatives through his work in Haiti and the Philippines.
-As a senior research associate in health policy development (NIH), his research into climate-related perturbations and its effect on non-communicable diseases (NCD) and mental health using advance mathematical algorithm are key to understanding future health outcomes particularly in promoting equitable solutions.
-He has served with distinction and recognition, including the Pediatric Chairman’s Achievement Award, Univ. of Louisville; Omicron Delta Kappa (ΌΔΚ), Johns Hopkins University; American Medical Association (AMA) Inspirational Physician Award and the Excellence in Medicine Award (The Dr. Debasish Mridha Spirit of Medicine), to name a few.
+As a senior research associate in health policy development (NIH), his research into climate-related perturbations and their effect on non-communicable diseases (NCD) and mental health using advanced mathematical algorithms, are key to understanding future health outcomes particularly in promoting equitable solutions.
+He has served with distinction and recognition, including the Pediatric Chairman’s Achievement Award, Univ. of Louisville; Omicron Delta Kappa (ΌΔΚ), Johns Hopkins University; American Medical Association (AMA) Inspirational Physician Award, and the Excellence in Medicine Award (The Dr. Debasish Mridha Spirit of Medicine), to name a few.

-Dr. Saucedo has been a passionate advocate for addressing social inequities in our health systems, and is committed to connecting multicultural communities with forward-thinking, data-driven healthcare solutions.
-He founded Resilient Medical Group, high quality virtual care for justice involved individuals.
-He founded Resilient Community Health, a non-profit- to supports health equity and connects underserved communities to improving community conditions, lives and outcomes.
+Dr. Saucedo has been a passionate advocate for addressing social inequities in our health systems and is committed to connecting multicultural communities with forward-thinking, data-driven healthcare solutions.
+He founded Resilient Medical Group, high-quality virtual care for justice-involved individuals.
+He founded Resilient Community Health, a non-profit- to support health equity and connects underserved communities to improving community conditions, lives and outcomes.

 Podiatry | Milwaukee, WI | AMA Member